This is always a fair question. But it is not easy to answer. Fundamentally, almost all appellate attorneys use

 options: This attorney has flexible payment options.
 He will work with the client to establish a "fixed fee"

 that the client will pay at the start.
 This will be the total amount the client pays for professional fees.
-Second,
+The attorney will

-the attorney will work with the client as to a fee agreement based on a standard hourly agreement.
-The attorney believes
+work with the client as to a fee agreement based on a standard hourly agreement.
+The attorney believes that providing the